 How long does Xanax stay in your system?

-Xanax normally has a half-life of around 11.5 hours, though this can vary from person to person based on numerous factors.
+Xanax normally has a half-life of around 11.5 hours, though the amount of time it is in your system can vary from person to person based on numerous factors.
 It is also detectable in toxicology drug tests.
-Click here to learn more about how long Xanax stays in your system.

 Is Xanax a controlled substance?